Last Updated: July 20, 2022

 Fear of Failing

-While the pressure of getting a good test score can motivate you, your self-esteem may suffer if you equate your exam score with your value.
+While the pressure to achieve a good test score can be motivating, equating your self-worth with your exam performance can damage your self-esteem.

 High Pressure